saschawald/saschawald.github.io/README.md

 a multitude of individual constituents that come together to form more than just the sum of the parts.

-I am particularly interested in collective properties in **quantum systems** and I study these **complex quantum systems in and out of equilibrium**.
+I am particularly interested in collective properties of **quantum systems** and I study these **complex quantum systems in and out of equilibrium**.

  <br />